grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. Click **Save**.
    The entry is now in **Draft** status and the CMS opens a pull request in the `grafana/website` repository.

 1. (Optional) Preview your entry on GitHub.

    While the CMS provides a preview of your entry, it doesn't render video.
-Previewing your entry on GitHub allows you to see your entry in the context of the website and view videos.
+Previewing your entry on GitHub allows view videos and see your entry in the context of the website.

    - **Release date in the past** - Your entry will be visible in the website-generated preview.